+918800445497

 In most cases, cryptocurrencies are appropriately classified as intangible assets per Ind AS 38, measured at cost or revaluation if an active market exists.
 In limited cases for entities acquiring cryptocurrencies to sell in the near term for profit, Ind AS 2 Inventories applies, requiring measurement at fair value less costs to sell.

-Why LEKHAKAR ?
+Why Choose Lekhakar ?

 1 000+